Skip to main content

 These service awards continue today, but are now distributed through Americorps in partnership with the Points of Light Foundation.
 The award levels are bronze, silver, and gold, and are based upon a person’s hours of service.
 There is also a Lifetime Achievement Award for individuals with 4,000 hours of service.

 Exceptional volunteers were invited by the White House to participate in a Presidential Greeter program.
 These Greeters would meet President George W. Bush at the airport when he made official trips across the country.
-In addition to greeting the President, the volunteer being recognized would also receive a photograph with the President and a Volunteer Service Award.
+In addition to greeting the President, the volunteer being recognized would also receive a photograph with the President and the President's Volunteer Service Award.

 Image